-Learning is personal, and for meaningful and authentic learning to take place, there has to be an emotional connection; it has to have relevance to the learner.
-This idea was foremost on the mind of Kim Denny, a teacher at Lindisfarne Anglican Grammar School, as she considered what kind of solutions-based project would really reach her young Year 3 learners.
+Learning is personal, and for meaningful and authentic learning to take place, there has to be an emotional connection; it has to have relevance.
+This idea was foremost on the mind of Kim Denny, a teacher at Lindisfarne Anglican Grammar School, as she considered what kind of a solution-based project would reach her young Year 3 learners.

-Kim’s students began by exploring waste disposal and how we can begin to use our environment more sustainably.
+Kim’s students began by exploring waste disposal and how we can start to use our environment more sustainably.
 “Students researched areas in the world where rubbish is dumped,” Kim recalls.
-“They discovered that 15 million people in the developing world survive by salvaging rubbish.”
+“They discovered that fifteen million people in the developing world survive by salvaging rubbish.”

 The Year 3 learners began to realize how much they take a life of choices and comforts for granted.
 Now the burning quest for them was about making a difference.
 The Dream phase of Solution Fluency came into play as they began expressing their feelings about struggles in the developing world through collaborative artwork.